Darwin27264/Chat_v1/README.md

 # ISLA_CHATBOT

-ISLA is a simple chatbot created in the purpose for me to learn about prorgamming and just as a somewhat personal side project that I am willing to dedicate time to.
+ISLA is a simple chatbot created in the purpose for me to learn about prorgamming and just as a somewhat personal side project that I am dedicating time to.

 This project started back when I was in Grade 11 (the summer of 2020).